Burmuley/ovoo/README.md

 ## Components

-Ovoo has a simple architecture with just two main parts that run from the same program:
+Ovoo has a simple architecture with just two main parts that run from the same program

 ### Ovoo API